LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 Thank you for your interest in contributing to LIBB!
-Contributions, discussion, and alternative perspectives are welcome, especially from those interested in rigorous, transparent research workflows.
+Contributions, discussion, and alternative perspectives are welcome, especially from those interested in the core design philosophy

 To keep the project focused and maintainable, contributions are guided by the principles outlined below.